MaikeMorrison/sigvar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Sigvar is a R package to conduct signature variability analysis (SVS), that is, quantify, visualize, and test the variability of mutational signatures within and across samples
+Sigvar is a R package to conduct signature variability analysis (SVS), that is, quantify, visualize, and test the variability of mutational signatures within and across samples.
+It works on all operating systems supporting R.

 ## Installation